 Cape Town - Another Super Rugby playoff, another Stormers loss.

-That is the unwanted monkey on the Cape side’s back that they simply cannot seem to shed.
+That is the unwanted monkey on the Cape side’s back they simply cannot seem to shed.

-What makes matters worse is that six of those losses have been at their home, 'fortress' Newlands.
+What’s worse is that five of those losses have been at their home, 'fortress' Newlands.

 Stormers’ Super rugby playoff record:

 1999 - lost to Otago Highlanders (33-18 in semi-finals, Cape Town)

 2004 - lost to Crusaders (27-16 in semi-finals, Christchurch)

 2010 - beat Waratahs (25-6 in semi-finals, Cape Town)